 Ethereum is the most well-known altcoin, and it’s much more than just another cryptocurrency for many investors and enthusiasts alike.
-And experts say it could grow in value by as much as 400% in 2022.
+And despite its rough first half of the year, experts predict it could still get back above $4,000 in 2022.

-At an annualized rate, ether’s ROI is nearly 300%.
+Despite recent shortcomings, ether’s ROI is still nearly 300% at an annualized rate.
 That means early investors have nearly quadrupled their investment every year since the summer of 2014.
 Crypto prices are notoriously volatile, however, so financial experts say to only invest what you can afford to lose, and never at the expense of foundational goals like emergency savings and high-interest debt payoff.

-So how high do experts expect Ether’s price to climb?
-Here’s a look at the factors contributing to ethereum’s volatile, yet upward-climbing, price projections, and what experts predict for this year.
+So how high do experts expect ether’s price to climb?
+Here’s a look at the factors contributing to ethereum’s volatile, yet upward-climbing, price projections, and what experts predict for the rest of this year.

-We asked three experts how high they see ethereum going this year, and each qualified their predictions by saying it is nearly impossible to predict the future price of ethereum.
-And other experts have said ETH’s price will be even more volatile than bitcoin in the coming months, mainly because ethereum is transitioning its technology to a less energy-intensive version that insiders colloquially refer to as “ethereum 2.0.”
-Ethereum’s upgrades could make it more appealing and sustainable for widespread use, but until that happens, experts are waiting to see how investors and companies building their tech on ethereum’s platform respond to the changes.
+Some experts have said ETH’s price will be even more volatile than bitcoin in the near future, mainly thanks to ethereum’s transition to a less energy-intensive version that insiders colloquially refer to as “The Merge.”
+Ethereum’s upgrade could make it more appealing and sustainable for widespread use, but until that happens, experts are waiting to see how investors and companies building their tech on ethereum’s platform respond to the changes.

 Financial planners suggest only investing 1% to 5% of your overall portfolio in crypto.
 Despite its booming popularity, the crypto market is extremely volatile and prices can fluctuate rapidly overnight.

 Ethereum Price Prediction for 2023: Between $2,400 and $5,000